glenimp617/DesktopXR/README.md

   <img src="images/desktopxr-banner.png" width="1200">
 </p>

+# Update

+GitHub Issues are temporarily closed while I focus on finishing v1.7.0.
+This release has taken longer than expected, but it’s shaping up well.
+I’m currently aiming for a 1 June release, assuming everything goes to plan.
+Issues will remain closed for a couple of weeks afterwards while I take a short break before picking things back up.

+---

 # DesktopXR

 DesktopXR is an OpenXR API layer that renders a desktop overlay in VR using DirectX 11 or DirectX 12.